 - On-campus dining options include the dining hall, Parkway Place grill and 3 coffee shops.
 Vending machines also are available, including a healthy choices vending machine.
 See meal plans.

-- Your success is important and Mount Mary supports your success through campus resources such as: campus ministry, career development, academic advising, counseling, tutoring, testing, disability services and on-campus child care center.
+- Your success is important and Mount Mary supports your success through campus resources such as: campus ministry, career development, academic advising, counseling, tutoring, testing, and disability services.

 Community Service & Social Justice

 - Study abroad experiences include service learning opportunities such as assisting at health clinics in Peru and helping families in Nicaragua build a sustainable future.